mtempleheald/journeyasdata/README.md

 ## Upgrade process

 Kit is currently in beta, some people I'm trying to involve in this are less than comfortable fixing version issues.
 Therefore the upgrade process needs to be bulletproof.

+See [create-svelte template](https://github.com/sveltejs/kit/tree/master/packages/create-svelte/templates/default) for defaults of various config files.

 I'm sticking to Node LTS version, managing using NVM `nvm install --lts`
 I want the latest version of npm aligned with this `nvm install-latest-npm`